 “My story is about how strong and incredible He is,” she wrote in another post.
 “So please don’t look at my story and see my strength, but see my Savior’s strength.”

 Today, Glitter Girl is a platform, exuding self-confidence and individuality.

 “I was intrigued,” said Haley Hubeli, a first-year who stumbled upon Koszeghy’s Instagram account.
 “She stands for something bigger than herself.”

 Getting the glitter off takes a long time — long enough that Koszeghy brings her phone into the shower to watch Netflix while she washes away her masterpiece.

 Conditioner and a skin scrubber get the job done on the body paint.
 Hair is a different story.

 “My hair gets rock-solid,” she said.
 “I start with a layer of conditioner, let that sit ...
 Scrub that off, another layer of conditioner.
 Shampoo, conditioner, shampoo, conditioner, six or seven times.”

 It’s a sacrifice worth making.
 She was in the front row risers for UNC men’s basketball’s home win over Duke this year.
-She didn’t travel to Phoenix for the Final Four.
+She didn’t travel to Glendale, Ariz., for the Final Four.
 Instead, she watched her team win the national championship on Franklin Street.

 The next steps in Alex’s life will take her to Charlottesville, Va.
 At the University of Virginia’s grad school, she’ll work toward a masters in school counseling.